 The most sustainable training results from a positive attitude on your part as the Cirneco tends to take after the characteristics of its owners.

-To learn how to control his hunting instinct, it’s important for you to socialize the Cinerco early and train him continuously.
+To learn how to control his hunting instinct, you need to socialize the Cinerco early and train him continuously.

 Whenever he progresses, it’s a good idea to reward him with treats.